iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.0.1/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 4 reviews"/>
 </p>

+> I don't need data on to run it.
+And it doesn't drain my battery despite having Bluetooth on .
+So far so good<br> :date: __2020-05-23 03:41:32__

+> Same as others have said, works fine, installed fine, just wish there was an on /off button for scanning.
+I can't turn my Bluetooth off because I wear a smartwatch, and I don't need the app when I'm not leaving my house or going anywhere that I will not be in contact with other people.
+It is a bit of a hindrance having to go in and out of settings all of the time to enable the app permissions, please just add a button to this app.<br> :date: __2020-05-23 00:18:05__

 > Won't know if it works till it's needed.
 Hopefully never.
 Always has a 1 superimposed on the icon, but nothing apparent when I open the app.<br> :date: __2020-05-15 20:40:40__